IVRTech/pystrix/doc/examples/fastagi.rst

 =========================================

-A simple FastAGI implementation is provided below, demonstrating how to listen for and handle requests from Asterisk, like, as covered below, answering a call, playing a message, and hanging up::
+A simple FastAGI implementation is provided below, demonstrating how to listen for and handle requests from Asterisk, like, as illustrated, answering a call, playing a message, and hanging up::

     import re